 It took me a lot of time to get over that as it was so deeply entrenched in my beliefs.

 But now I’m at a place where I know deep down that I am attractive.
 That I am worthy of love.
-I might not be the best boyfriend candidate as I still have other areas of my life to work on, but I’ll get there.
+As are you.

 That’s how I want you to think about it.
-Your new positive frames will be constantly hammering on your negative ones until there’s nothing left but the awe-inspiring and crushing pressure of your new beliefs.
-That’s my theory about how you change yourself, but let’s get to the practical step-by-step part.
+Your new positive mindsets will be constantly hammering on your negative ones until there’s nothing left but the awe-inspiring and crushing pressure of your new beliefs.

 So now that you have the theory in mind, what do we actually do to get the changes we want?